feathers-plus/docs/source/v1/feathers-vuex/common-patterns.md

 }
 ```

-When this record is instantiated, the `user` attribute will first be turned into a User model instance, stored properly in the `/users` store.
-The `todo.user` atribute will be a reference to that user.
+When this record is instantiated, the `user` attribute will first be turned into a User [model instance](/v1/feathers-vuex/model-classes.html), stored properly in the `/users` store.
+The `todo.user` attribute will be a reference to that user.
 No more duplicate data!
 Here's an example of how to set this up.
 The following example specifies that Todo instances can have a `user` attribute that contains a `User` Model instance:

 ```js
 import Vue from 'vue'